Students aged 16-18

 A range of payment options, including through instalments, are available and can be discussed at application stage.
 The fees are non-refundable for full-time students who withdraw from the course (unless it is for medical reasons or in exceptional circumstances) or transfer on to a course that has lower fees.

 If you do not hold a level 2 qualification (e.g. 5 GCSEs at Grades A*-C/9-4) or a level 3 qualification (e.g. 2 A-Levels) and are under 23 years old, you may be able to get a substantial reduction in your fees.
 You may also be able to claim for free or discounted courses at level 1 and entry level if you’re aiming for a level 2 course, do not already a qualification at this level and are under 23 years old.
-Please speak with a member of our Admissions team who can advise you further.
+Please see our page on financial concessions for more information on these.

 For those courses which have the 19+ Advanced Learner Loan symbol present, you may be eligible for a tuition fee loan to cover the fees. .
 Similar to the loans available for higher education students, it is not means-tested or credit checked - if you meet the criteria you will be able to apply regardless of whether you’re employed or unemployed.
 You will also only begin to pay the loan back once you’re earning over £21,000 and, in the same way as the higher education tuition loans, it is written off after 30 years.
 More information on this loan is available on the Government website.